SilvioIvanio/student-profile-cards/README.md

 # Student Profile Cards

-A responsive HTML and CSS project that displays student profiles from DC Comics.
+A responsive HTML and CSS project that displays student profiles from DC Comics

 ## Features